Gruntfuggly/todo-tree/README.md

 `todo-tree.iconColours`

 Use this if you need different icon colours based on the type of tag.
-The colours can be hex codes, or from the list above, and the match can be a javasctipt regex.
+The colours can be hex codes, or from the list above, and the match can be a javascript regex.
 E.g.

 ```
 {